 5. Me Before You by Jojo Moyes

-Though many people do love this book, I’m aware that there are some mixed opinions concerning how it handles disabilities.
+Though many people, perhaps even the majority, do love this book, I’m aware that there are some mixed opinions concerning how it handles disabilities.
 Since I’m definitely not an authority when it comes to that particular topic, I can’t really comment on it, or tell you what’s right or wrong.

-However, I do know that I could barely put the book down while reading it, and that it left me with a lot to think about, not only based on what was in the book itself, but also other people’s standpoints.
+However, I do know that I could barely put it down, and that it left me with a lot to process and think about, not only based on what was in the book itself, but also other people’s opinions and standpoints.

 “Live boldly.
 Push yourself.
 Don’t settle.”